Image Image

 Local Knowledge

 Our team represents DUI clients in Saline County, IL and throughout Southern Illinois.
-We know how local DUI laws are enforced and how to adjust our defense strategies for the courts in each county.
+We understand how DUI cases are handled locally and how to customize our defense for each county’s court process.

 Flexible Payment Options